Bolesław Bierut: Youth and early career

 Bierut was born in Rury, Congress Poland (then part of the Russian Empire), now a part of Lublin, to Wojciech and Marianna Salomea (Wolska) Bierut, peasants from the Tarnobrzeg area, the youngest of their six children.
 In 1900, he attended an elementary school in Lublin.
 In 1905, he was removed from the school for instigating anti-Russian protests.
-From the age of fourteen he was employed in various trades, but obtained further education through self-studies.
-Influenced by the leftist intellectual Jan Hempel, who in 1910 arrived in Lublin, before World War I Bierut joined the Polish Socialist Party – Left (PPS – Lewica).
+From the age of fourteen, he was employed in various trades, but obtained further education through self-study.
+Influenced by the leftist intellectual Jan Hempel, who in 1910 arrived in Lublin, before World War I, Bierut joined the Polish Socialist Party – Left (PPS – Lewica).

 From 1915, Bierut was active in the cooperative movement.
 In 1916, he became trade manager of the Lublin Food Cooperative, and from 1918 was its top leader, declaring the cooperative's "class-socialist" character.
 During World War I, he stayed at times at Hempel's apartment in Warsaw and took trade and cooperative courses at the Warsaw School of Economics.
 In Warsaw, he established contacts with Maria Koszutska and in December 1918 some form of association with the newly created Communist Workers' Party of Poland (KPRP), from which, according to his later testimony, he withdrew in fall 1919.
 Bierut kept assuming ever higher offices in the cooperative movement.
-In 1919 he and Hempel went to Prague, where they represented the Polish cooperatives at the congress of their Czechoslovak counterparts.
+In 1919, he and Hempel went to Prague, where they represented the Polish cooperatives at the congress of their Czechoslovak counterparts.
 Bierut's increasingly radical views, however, eventually hindered his cooperative career and caused his departure from the leadership of the movement, beginning in 1921.
 From 1921, he officially functioned as a member of the KPRP.

-In July 1921 Bierut married Janina Górzyńska, a preschool teacher who had helped him a great deal when his illegal activities forced him to hide from the police.
+In July 1921, Bierut married Janina Górzyńska, a preschool teacher who had helped him a great deal when his illegal activities forced him to hide from the police.
 They were married by a priest at the Lublin Cathedral, even though the priest, according to Janina, excused them from the confession requirement.
-In February 1923 their daughter Krystyna was born, followed by son Jan in January 1925.
+In February 1923, their daughter Krystyna was born, followed by their son Jan in January 1925.